rpg2014/iron-spider-3.0/README.md

 ## Authentication server and API's
 ### Server
-4 Backend api's for regestering and authing
+5 Backend api's for regestering and authing + creating and emailing users
 see: https://simplewebauthn.dev/docs/packages/server#registration

 ### Authorizer